CarVac/vbox/README.md

 Any switch can be omitted if desired, and the housing printed with a cap over where it would go.

-The motherboard will be as narrow as possible, with 4 connectors for button cluster daughterboards and one further connector for the USB-C breakout board.
+The motherboard is as narrow as possible, with 4 connectors for button cluster daughterboards and one further connector for the USB-C breakout board.

 It is derived from the [Rana Labs Tadpole](https://github.com/rana-sylvatica/rana-tadpole) motherboard but with extremely heavy layout changes.

 # License